Agentic AI Governance Readiness Assessment

 IMDA's four governance dimensions

 Directing agents with safe operating parameters.
-Agents must operate within clearly defined boundaries.
+Agents should operate within clearly defined boundaries.
 This means explicit constraints on what actions they can take, what data they can access, and what decisions they can make without human confirmation.
 Governance here covers how those parameters are set, reviewed, and updated.

 Governing external system interaction.
 When agents interact with external systems, data sources, or third-party services, there are privacy, security, and liability implications.
 Governance covers what integrations are permitted, how they are authorised, and how data shared with external systems is tracked.